FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2023-12-21-hello-world.md

 I am not going to write a tutorial on how to set up a blog, mostly because I have no idea.

-The only thing I can say is that mkdocs-material [blog plugin][mkdocs-material-blog] makes it increadibly easy to set up a blog using mkdocs and integrating with [GitHub Pages][gh-pages].
+The only thing I can say is that mkdocs-material [blog plugin][mkdocs-material-blog]{:target="_blank"} makes it increadibly easy to set up a blog using mkdocs and integrating with [GitHub Pages][gh-pages]{:target="_blank"}.
 Every article is just a markdown file, written in the same way as any other mkdocs page (which is great, because I am already using mkdocs for my open source projects), and the blog plugin takes care of the rest.

 mkdocs-material is an amazing theme, and I am very happy with it for its simplicity and customizability.